 Is it really possible for everyone to profit equally from development while still respecting the environment?
 In our view it is.
-Through fair trade, equal rights, and equal opportunities we believe that a healthy balance between people, earth and prosperity can be achieved.
+Through sustainable trade, equal rights and equal opportunities we believe that a healthy balance between people, earth and prosperity can be achieved.

-The specialisations within our Bachelor of International Development give you the knowledge and motivation to take steps towards promoting this balance.
-In your study programme, you can opt to focus on reconstructing society after natural disasters or contributing to fair economic chains from raw material to consumer.
-In both cases, you will learn to bring people together and defend interests, and to facilitate and support developments and innovation.
+The Bachelor of International Development Management from Van Hall Larenstein, University of Applied Sciences gives you the knowledge and motivation to take steps towards promoting this balance.
+In your study programme, you can opt to focus on reconstructing society after natural disasters, empower people living in rural areas or contributing to fair economic chains from raw material to consumer.
+In all cases, you will learn to bring people together, defend interests of different stakeholders, and to facilitate and support developments and innovation.

 You will also learn more about geography, biology and economics.
-You learn about intercultural communication, international cooperation, the green economy, reconstruction after disasters, strengthening the position of farmers, fair trade, business administration, and project management.
+You will deal with intercultural communication, international cooperation, the green economy, reconstruction after disasters, strengthening the position of farmers, fair trade, business administration, and project management.

 You will be following objective specific courses, doing practical periods and preparing an exciting graduation assignment.
 In the third or fourth year you will make a choice out of many available minors.
 A minor is actually a short course of your own choice.
 It can be specialistic or broad, in which case it can add to your interests and talents.